PASS21/Password-Analysis-and-Storage-System/README.md

 ### Todo:
 - create an .exe version (if possible)
-- Add support for Firefox logins
+- Add support for Firefox logins (currently impossible)